dan4thewin/FreeForth2/docs/FreeForth.md

     number (see next item), and compiles the corresponding 386 instruction(s) with immediate addressing and with the converted number as immediate argument
-*   otherwise, the _literal compiler_ attempts to convert the full string into a number, starting by default with a decimal convertion base, which may be overriden as follows:
+*   otherwise, the _literal compiler_ attempts to convert the full string into a number, starting by default with a decimal conversion base, which may be overridden as follows:
     *   `$` changes conversion base to 16 (hexadecimal)
     *   `&` changes conversion base to 8 (octal)
     *   `%` changes conversion base to 2 (binary)